hgrif/airflow-tutorial/README.md

 ### Tips

-* Python 3 doesn't seem to be fully supported by Airflow (especially the operators in `contrib` may break), so go for Python 2 to be on the safe side.
+* Both Python 2 and 3 are be supported by Airflow.
+However, some of the lesser used parts (e.g. operators in `contrib`) may not support Python 3.
 * Airflow logs extensively, so pick your log folder carefully.
 * Set the timezone of your production machine to UTC: Airflow assumes it's UTC.